Parsl/parsl/docs/userguide/configuring.rst

 This Midway cluster is a campus cluster hosted by the Research Computing Center at the University of Chicago.
 The snippet below shows an example configuration for executing remotely on Midway.
-The configuration uses the `SSHProvider` to connect remotely to Midway, uses the `SlurmProvider` to interface with the scheduler, and uses the `SrunProvider` to launch workers.
+The configuration uses the `SSH` to connect remotely to Midway, uses the `Slurm` to interface with the scheduler, and uses the `Srun` to launch workers.

 .. literalinclude:: ../../parsl/tests/configs/midway_ipp_multinode.py